Nikon D5300 vs Panasonic G7

 - More modern: Was introduced somewhat (1 year and 7 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the G7 is the clear winner of the contest (14 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the G7 emerges as the winner of the match-up (14 : 11 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D5300 and the Panasonic G7 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.